Identifying Preferences when Households are Financially Constrained: Preference Identification and the Extensive Margin

 \subsection{Illustration with Simulated Data}

 This sub-section provides supportive simulation evidence on using moment inequalities to identify risk aversion and the discount factor in a controlled environment, where the data generating process is the \citet{krusellsmith} (KS hereafter) economy, the workhorse heterogeneous agent model with aggregate risk.
 Adopting the formulation in \citet{MALIAR201042, denhaanjudd}, the KS economy features a standard capital accumulation problem under incomplete markets, where the household first order conditions are as follows:

-where $\epsilon_{i}\in\{0,1\}$ is the idiosyncratic employment shock, $\bar{l}$ the time endowment and $v_{t}$ the fraction of the wage that is received as unemployment benefit.
+where $\epsilon_{i}\in\{0,1\}$ is the idiosyncratic employment shock, $\bar{l}$ the time endowment and $v_{t}$ the fraction of the wage $(w_{t})$ that is received as unemployment benefit.

-Perfectly competitive markets imply that the interest and wage rates are equal to the marginal products of capital and labor: while the labor income tax rate is designed to be equal to $\tau = \frac{\nu_{t} u_{t}}{\bar{l}L_{t}}$.
+Perfectly competitive markets imply that the interest and wage rates are equal to the marginal products of capital and labor: while the labor income tax rate $(\tau)$ is designed to be equal to $\tau = \frac{\nu_{t} u_{t}}{\bar{l}L_{t}}$.
 The only source of aggregate risk is the aggregate productivity shock $Z_{t}$ which takes two values, $\left\{Z_{low},Z_{high}\right\}$.
-In turn, the unemployment rate $u_{t}$ depends on the productivity shock as well, and takes two possible values, $\left\{u_{low},u_{high}\right\}$, with transition matrix $P=(p_{ll},p_{lh};p_{hl},p_{hh})$.
+In turn, the unemployment rate $u_{t}$ depends on the productivity shock as well and takes two possible values, $\left\{u_{low},u_{high}\right\}$, with transition matrix $P=(p_{ll},p_{lh};p_{hl},p_{hh})$.
 Finally, full employment is normalized to one, thus $L = 1-u$.

-The aggregated Euler equation is similar to \eqref{eq:distR} (with $h=0$) but now the interest rate is pinned down by a productive (capital) asset.
+The aggregated Euler equation is similar to \eqref{eq:eulerbond} but now the real interest rate is pinned down by the aggregate capital stock.
 The following moment inequalities characterize the restrictions without and with the extensive margin respectively: